Panasonic G7 versus Panasonic GM1

 |Panasonic G3 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60i||21||10.6||667||56|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G7 provides a higher video resolution than the GM1.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G7 provides a higher video resolution than the GM1.
 It can shoot video footage at 4K/30p, while the GM1 is limited to 1080/60i.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G7 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GM1 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Panasonic G7 and Panasonic GM1 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Panasonic G7 and Panasonic GM1 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic G7 (⇒ rgt)||2360||no||3.0||1040||swivel||YES||4000||7.0||9.3||no|